Darlaa's Story

 Stress is a contributing factor to the exacerbation of this condition.
 CRPS, also known as

-Reflex Sympathetic Dystrophy, can be brought to magnified extremes if prompted by
+Reflex Sympathetic Dystrophy, can be brought to magnified extremes if prompted by enough

-thus reducing some of the pain.
+some of the pain.

 Those individuals around the patient also need to understand that they can’t just bump a